 - You cannot upload plugins.
-Free plan users can use some of the activated feature in Jetpack.
-As for Business plan the have the possibility to choose from some selected variety of plugins presented to them.
-There is also a special program called WordPress.com VIP which let you install plugins starting from $5000 per month.
+Free plan users can use some of the activated features in Jetpack.
+As for Business plans, they have the possibility to choose from some selected variety of plugins presented to them.
+There is also a special program called WordPress.com VIP which lets you install plugins starting from $5000 per month.

 - You cannot upload themes.
-Free plan users have limited number of themes (usually 4) and they cannot upload a theme.
-Premium and Business plan users can use premium theme as well as add custom CSS to customize their theme.
+Free plan users have a limited number of themes (usually 4) and they cannot upload a theme.
+Premium and Business plan users can use premium themes as well as add custom CSS to customize their theme.

 - You cannot install Google Analytic or use any other powerful tool to track traffic on your website.
-Although Business plan can install Google Analytics.
+Although Business plans can install Google Analytics.

-This is a self-hosted platform that is you need to purchase your own domain and a hosting.
+This is a self-hosted platform that requires you to purchase your own domain and hosting.
 It’s 100% free and open source.
 As i said earlier you just need a domain name and a web hosting service.